mui/material-ui/docs/src/pages/guides/routing/routing.md

   ```

 - The second version of the adapter is the `Link` component.
-  This component is styled, it leverages the [link component of Material-UI](https://material-ui.com/components/links/) with `NextLinkComposed`.
+  This component is styled.
+It leverages the [link component of Material-UI](https://material-ui.com/components/links/) with `NextLinkComposed`.

   ```tsx
   import Link from '../src/Link';